-Are you planning a city trip in Leiden?
-Be sure to read this blog packed with tips and hotspots to make your city trip to Leiden in the Netherlands an unforgettable experience.
+Are you planning a city trip to Leiden in the Netherlands?
+Be sure to read this blog packed with tips and things to do in Leiden, to make your city trip an unforgettable experience.

 Weekend getaways are my favorite breaks.
 Nothing more enjoyable than a short trip to escape the daily grind.
 That’ s why a city trip to one of the best cities to visit in the Netherlands, Leiden was more than welcome during this very busy period.

 ** disclaimer: This is a sponsored post but this does not alter the fact that I share my own honest experiences about this service**

 Facts about Leiden

 Before we went to Leiden, we knew very little about the city.
 We particularly liked the cozy and historic character.
 We dug in the history of Leiden and we learned this.

 Leiden is a historic city that played an important role during the golden age in the Netherlands.
 The centre is surrounded by canals, no less than 28 km long.
 That’s why this city is sometimes called small Amsterdam.
 This isn’t the only nickname for Leiden.
 Its also called the city of keys.
 This name refers to the cities coats of arms and the patron saint of Leiden.
 The city of discoveries is also a nickname that is often used when it comes to Leiden.
 This because the oldest university in the Netherlands is located in Leiden and many scientific discoveries have been made here.